Axande/Scripting/Ubuntu/Static IP/Readme.md

 ---

 ## Features
-- Sets up a static IP address with a predefined network interface and settings.
+- Prompts the user for the static IP address during execution.
-- Uses Netplan for modern Ubuntu network configuration.
+- Sets up hardcoded settings for the network interface, gateway, and DNS servers.
 - Backs up the existing Netplan configuration file before applying changes.

 ---